 Appendicitis is an inflammation of the appendix which is a part of the intestine, located in the lower right part of the abdomen.
 In this way, the most typical sign of an appendicitis is the appearance of a strong and sharp pain that can also come accompanied by lack of appetite, nausea, vomiting and fever.

 Normally, the inflammation of the appendix happens due to the accumulation of feces and bacteria inside the appendix and, therefore, can arise at any moment of the life.
 However, the specific causes are not yet fully known.

-To treat this problem, the appendix should be removed as soon as possible through surgery indicated by the doctor, to avoid more serious complications such as peritonitis.
-Thus, if appendicitis is suspected, it is very important to go to the hospital to confirm the diagnosis.
+To treat this problem, the appendix should be removed as soon as possible through surgery indicated by your doctor, to avoid more serious complications such as appendix rupture, which can lead to a generalized infection.
+So, if appendicitis is suspected, it is very important to go to the hospital immediately to make tests and confirm the diagnosis.

 How to identify appendicitis symptoms